BCB744: Introduction to R, & Biostatistics

 The graduate attributes resulting from completion of this modules alignment with the expectations of the workspace across diverse organisations and institutions where graduates typically find employment.

-R has many built-in datasets that are useful for practicing our R skills.
+R also gives you access to many built-in datasets that are useful for practicing our R skills.
 To find out which datasets are available to you on your system, execute the following command.
 Help files for each of the datasets are also available:

 It is important to use these (or any) datasets to practice your R skills on.
 Actively engaging with my comprehensive and detailed web pages, and practising on the included and additional other datasets will make to difference between a 60% average mark for the module, and a mark in excess of 80%.